jektify/jektify/README.md

 $ gulp
 ```

+The `cdn` folder should contain the original and mined jektify javascript file.
+It will have a folder structure with the name of each version of [Jektify](https://github.com/jektify/jektify).
+The service that makes CDN available is [RawGit](https://rawgit.com/).

 *Sass*

 The layout of [Jektify](https://github.com/jektify/jektify) is being attributed by the file "`assets/sass/_jektify.scss`", in this file you should write everything stylesheets [Jektify](https://github.com/jektify/jektify) using the methodology [BEM](getbem.com).